 73 groups of cave paintings – symbols, animal figures, and riders.

-- Namoudjoga cave art – Savanes.
-Rock formation which is similar to mushroom.
-It is adorned with four groups of rock paintings – animals, people, geometric symbols.
+Rock formation that is similar to a mushroom.
+It is adorned with four groups of rock paintings – animals, people, and geometric symbols.

-- Bopak caves – Savanes.
-Group of caves with 70 old granaries from the 17th – 19th centuries built from mud, straw and stones.
+Group of caves with 70 old granaries from the 17th – 19th centuries built from mud, straw, and stones.
 Caves have formed in the beautiful Bombouaka cliffs and in earlier times served as shelters.
 In earlier times here were found many interesting artifacts.

-- Mamproug caves – Savanes.
-Group of caves with 113 old (the 17th – 19th century) granaries built from mud, straw and stones.
+Group of caves with 113 old (the 17th – 19th century) granaries built from mud, straw, and stones.

-- Viale Palace – Plateau.
-Replica of medieval castle, built in the middle of the 20th century.
+Replica of a medieval castle that was built in the middle of the 20th century.

 My personal journey while living in Togo, West Africa.

 Togo is obviously one of the smallest countries in Africa!
-Because of its unfamiliarity Togo is an ideal destination for the adventurous traveler.
-The coastline is peppered with variety of attractions.
+Because of its unfamiliarity, Togo is an ideal destination for adventurous travelers.
+The coastline is peppered with a variety of attractions.
 Togo’s museums are another must for citizens and visitors alike, with some of the best collections of art and artifacts on the continent.